 If you’re considering having solar panels installed on your roof or property, get in touch with a local solar installer who understands how to choose the best solar panel panels for your home and install them in a way that maximizes efficiency.

-At Boston Solar, we’re proud to be the number-one Massachusetts based residential solar installer, with over 3,800 solar installations and counting in places like the North Shore, the South Shore, Western Mass, and beyond.
+At Boston Solar, we’re proud to be the number-one Massachusetts based residential solar installer, with over 3,800 solar installations and counting in places like the North Shore, the South Shore, and beyond.
 We have years of experience in designing and installing solar PV systems that maximize energy production, even when factors like heat and shading threaten to undermine solar panel efficiency.

 Find out how much energy your solar PV system could produce in the summer.
 Call 617-858-1645 or contact us today to get a free quote!